-- Increasing our focus on prevention as well as treatment in health care. - Introducing new ways of assessing the impact on health of major developments. - Ensuring equal access to social care services through systematic consultation with minority groups.
+- Increasing our focus on prevention whilst maintaining our high standards in health care. - Introducing new ways of assessing the impact on health of major developments. - Ensuring equal access to social care services through systematic consultation with minority groups which is then acted upon.

-- Demonstrating that greater empowerment of primary care and its partnerships benefit the health of the population. - Lobbying the government for the fair distribution of resources so that inner-city Boroughs such as Kensington and Chelsea are able to tackle the impact of deprivation on health. - Piloting national best practice and social care standards initiatives for the Department of Health, the Community Care Development Centre and the Social Care Institute of Excellence.
+- Demonstrating that greater empowerment of users and front-line staff in healthcare decision-making benefits the health of the population. - Lobbying the Government for the fair distribution of resources so that inner-city boroughs such as Kensington and Chelsea are able to tackle the impact of deprivation on health. - Piloting national best practice and social care standards initiatives for the Department of Health, the Community Care Development Centre and the Social Care Institute of Excellence.